 The French Riviera of the East, as it is fondly called by travelers who fall in love with this pretty Indian union territory.
 Pondicherry is a city quite like none other in India.
 A former French colony, Pondicherry is charming in every sense of the word.

-Pondi or now officially called Puducherry, has an extremely strong French influence.
+Pondi, as it’s affectionately known, or officially Puducherry, has an extremely strong French influence.
 An influence so strong that for a second you may be forgiven for thinking you aren’t in India anymore but in a coastal town along the Riviera.
 Quaint cafes, narrow lanes, pristine beaches and heritage buildings will transport you to a different time and a different world.
 Want to know how to best explore this town?
 Read our Pondicherry travel guide to find out!

 History And Culture Of Pondicherry

-Pondicherry has an extremely distinct culture, it’s managed to take the best of its Tamilian roots, infused it with its French influence managed to create a special identity that resonates with both India and France.
+Pondicherry has an extremely distinct culture, it has managed to take the best of its Tamilian roots, infused it with its French influence, and managed to create a special identity that resonates with both India and France.
 While the French character is quite prominent, Pondicherry remains a place that is Indian at heart.
-Indian festivals are celebrated with fervour.
-With people from all over the world living in Pondicherry.
-Pondicherry is a great example of a multi-ethnic, multi-cultural and an extremely cosmopolitan society.
+Indian festivals are celebrated with fervor.
+With people from all over the world living in Pondicherry, this city is a great example of a multi-ethnic, multi-cultural and an extremely cosmopolitan society.

-Apart from all Indian festivals that are celebrated.
-People of Pondicherry also celebrate the Mascarade (Mask Festival) in France and its one big party on the streets of Pondicherry.
-The Hindu festival of Masi Magan is also widely celebrated and on Bastille Day, which is the national day of France, you can see the French memorial site lit up.
+Apart from all Indian festivals that are celebrated, the people of Pondicherry also celebrate the Mascarade (Mask Festival) in France and it’s one big party on the streets of Pondicherry.
+The Hindu festival of Masi Magan is also widely celebrated and on Bastille Day, which is the national day of France, you can see the French Memorial site lit up.

-The food has an extremely strong Tamil influence with Rice and Sambhar being staple for the large Tamilian population of the city.
-There’s plenty of non-vegetarian options too, especially with Pondicherry being home to many finishing communities.
-Owing to a strong French influence, it’s not hard to find a cafe that serves a Baguette, Brioche or a Pastrie in Pondicherry.
+The food has an extremely strong Tamil influence with rice and sambar being staple for the large Tamilian population of the city.
+There are plenty of non-vegetarian options too, especially with Pondicherry being home to many finishing communities.
+Owing to a strong French influence, it’s not hard to find a cafe that serves a baguette, brioche or a pastry in Pondicherry.

 How To Get To Pondicherry

-By Air – Pondicherry has an airport, however, the frequency of flights into Pondicherry is abysmal.
+By Air –Pondicherry does have an airport, however, the frequency of flights into Pondicherry is abysmal.
 You may still find a flight from Bangalore or Hyderabad.
 Practically your best bet to fly into Pondicherry is via Chennai.
-Fly into Chennai and drive to Pondicherry which is about 3 hours away making it a very viable option.
+Fly into Chennai and drive to Pondicherry, which is about 3 hours away, making it a very viable option.

 Best Time To Travel To Pondicherry